BLavery/STM32F030F4P6-Arduino/README.md

 Quality = hacked together, code not even tidied up yet.
 But they are working.
 Code size = comfortable in our tiny flash space.
+The library code is intentionally minimal - just enough to get the job done, of being able to "talk" to this board.
+(Enhancement to add buffered uart TX, or the rest of Wire functionality might be useful.)
-These libraries were intended for exactly this purpose (arduino ide / STM32F030F4P6) and no thought was made to adapting to other purposes.
+These libraries were intended for exactly this target (arduino ide / STM32F030F4P6) and no thought was made to adapting to other purposes.
 (Which may be quite practical, though.
 Feel welcome!)

 ## Installation: